 Amiga time again, going through the backlog of blog posts now and this is just one of many that i intended to publish in December 2016.
-Well, that didn’t happen for several reasons, quality, waiting for proper review time and so on..
-Well here you are, this is the first of many Amiga games articles that was originally planned (and many started & completed) in 2016…
+Well, that didn’t happen for several reasons, quality, waiting for proper review time and so on.
+Well here you are, this is the first of many Amiga games articles that were originally planned (and many started & completed) in 2016…

-I planned on doing all in one post but then i realized that this would be a bit unfair so i will do a seperate for each and everyone then. – Game reviews will come at a later point if time permits it (unless included already).
+I planned on doing all in one post but then i realized that this would be a bit unfair and i will do a separate for each and everyone then. – Game reviews will come at a later point if time permits it (unless included already).

 SOLID GOLD is a very good platformer game for any Amiga with 1mb Ram.
 The game offers huge levels and lots of stuff to do with some really good music.
 SOLID GOLD is often ignored and overlooked by both the press and gamers out there, the reason for this might be the same i had back when it first came out – i just did not find it to be any fun.
 (This has changed over the years tho and i like it a lot more now than back then).

 I have attached a full longplay of the game here, not to spoil the game for you but more like a heads up on what to expect from the game.
 It is safe to say that this game is rather good and one that you need to give a try.

 The game box is very good looking, huge, glossy and nicely designed.

 What?, A DVD case is inside the case of what i believed was a floppy disk game.

 The huge manual comes with the game, it is actually too big for the DVD case (oops).

 Manual is printed in good quality, easy to read and there ain’t any issues reading any pages what so ever.

 Floppy labels(?), good looking labels which yet again use the cover art from the big box (and everything else in the box).